RTEMS/rtems-docs/c-user/glossary.rst

     RS-232
         A standard for serial communications.

+    RTEMS
+        An acronym for Real-Time Executive for Multiprocessor Systems.

     running
         The state of a rate monotonic timer while it is being used to delineate a